Home

 In the past moonlight had many practical effects; for instance it allowed travelling by night:

+April 1788.
 My farewell to Rome was heralded in a particularly solemn manner: for three consecutive nights a full moon stood in a cloudless sky, diffusing its magic over the immense city, and more than ever before, I felt myself transported into another simpler and greater world.
-(J. W. Goethe - Italian Journey - Closure of the Book).
+Goethe

 S. Giorgio al Velabro and Arco di Giano